(Effective date/last updated: July 25, 2020.)

 Occasionally we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-Because we value your privacy, we have taken the necessary precautions to comply with the California Online Privacy Protection Act.
+Because we value your privacy, we have taken the necessary precautions to comply with the California Consumer Privacy Act.
 We will not distribute your personal information without your consent.

 CHILDREN’S ONLINE PRIVACY PROTECT ACT COMPLIANCE